junxit/us-congress-bills-114/bill.md

 ## § 2.
 Coordination of international science and technology partnerships

-- **(a)** *Establishment* The Director of the Office of Science and Technology Policy shall establish a body under the National Science and Technology Council with the responsibility to identify and coordinate international science and technology cooperation that can strengthen the United States science and technology enterprise, improve economic and national security, and support United States foreign policy goals.
+- **(a)** *Establishment* The Director of the Office of Science and Technology Policy shall establish or designate a working group under the National Science and Technology Council with the responsibility to identify and coordinate international science and technology cooperation that can strengthen the United States science and technology enterprise, improve economic and national security, and support United States foreign policy goals.
-- **(b)** *NSTC body leadership* The body established under subsection (a) shall be co-chaired by senior level officials from the Office of Science and Technology Policy and the Department of State.
+- **(b)** *NSTC working group membership* The working group established under subsection (a) shall be co-chaired by officials from the Office of Science and Technology Policy and the Department of State.
-- **(c)** *Responsibilities* The body established under subsection (a) shall—
+- **(c)** *Responsibilities* The working group established under subsection (a) shall—
   - **(1)** plan and coordinate interagency international science and technology cooperative research and training activities and partnerships supported or managed by Federal agencies and work with other National Science and Technology Council committees to help plan and coordinate the international component of national science and technology priorities;
   - **(2)** establish Federal priorities and policies for aligning, as appropriate, international science and technology cooperative research and training activities and partnerships supported or managed by Federal agencies with the foreign policy goals of the United States;
   - **(3)** identify opportunities for new international science and technology cooperative research and training partnerships that advance both the science and technology and the foreign policy priorities of the United States;